mooreniemi/p_ILR/README.md

 ## se_ILR Level 4
 Full professional proficiency is rated 4 on the scale.
 A person at this level is described as follows:
 > able to use the language fluently and accurately on all levels and as normally pertinent to professional needs.

+Can easily practice TDD in this language when appropriate, if applicable.
+Works more comfortably in this language than psuedocode first.

 > can understand and participate in any conversations within the range of own personal and professional experience with a high degree of fluency and precision of vocabulary

 Can comfortably mentor others in the language, answer any intermediate questions on it, and debate merits of language versus other languages.
 Has worked deeply with several important libraries, and has informed opinions on their merits from experience.
 Has probably had contact with the maintainers of libraries, or made contributions to common libraries.